310mc/https-310mc.github.io-tl/source/_posts/idol_story/ibuki_2.md

 ## Translation Notes

-[^1]: In the second year of ES’s establishment, Tetora and Hiiro are thirds year in Yumenosaki, which means they’re 17 years old.
+[^1]: At the start of the second year of ES’s establishment, Tetora and Hiiro are third years in Yumenosaki.
 [^2]: They’re singing Tetora’s second solo, <a href="/unmei_power_energy" target="_blank">Unmei Power Energy!</a>.
 [^3]: “Taishou” refers to Kuro, meaning “chief”, “boss”.
 [^4]: “Buchou” means club captain/president.
 [^5]: “Oni” means ogre or demon.
 It refers to a type of demon found in Japanese folklore, and it typically looks like <a href="https://en.wikipedia.org/wiki/Oni" target="_blank">this</a>.
 The Oni that Ibuki is referring to was first mentioned in <a href="/supervillain" target="_blank">Supervillain</a>.
 [^6]: This is referring to <a href="/supervillain" target="_blank">Supervillain</a>, when Tetora was tasked to act as a spy in an agency that was also a criminal organization, and then eventually took down the corporation.
 The story happens in Okinawa.
-For more information on what Tetora’s talking about, I recommend reading the story.
+For more information on what Tetora’s talking about, I recommend reading <a href="/supervillain" target="_blank">the story</a>.
 [^7]: Ibuki’s grandpa was talked about in <a href="/stella_maris/hidden_island/#Chapter-10" target="_blank">Stella Maris</a>, hidden island 10.
 In the same chapter, there is information about Ibuki, so I recommend reading it.
-[^8]: A link to Nice Arneb Thunder’s <a href="https://ensemble-stars.fandom.com/wiki/Nice_Arneb_Thunder" target="_blank">wiki profile</a>.
+[^8]: A link to Nice Arneb Thunder’s <a href="https://ensemble-stars.fandom.com/wiki/Nice_Arneb_Thunder" target="_blank">Wiki profile</a>.
 [^9]: Sata andagi is Okinawan food that are sweet deep-fried buns.
 More information <a href="https://en.wikipedia.org/wiki/Sata_andagi" target="_blank">here</a>.
 [^10]: In this line and the next one, Ibuki doesn’t speak in his typical speech quirk, instead speaking more plainly.
 [^11]: Ibuki is referring to what typically happens to ogres in Japanese folklores.
 Ogres are exterminated by the folk hero, like in the <a href="https://en.wikipedia.org/wiki/Momotar%C5%8D" target="_blank">Legend of Momotarō</a>.